-The reception area of this inn uses grey wood wall paneling both on the wall behind the desk, but on the face of the desk as well.
+The reception area of this inn uses grey wood wall paneling both on the accent wall behind the desk, but on the face of the desk as well.
 Since this is the first thing that anyone entering the building will see, it’s a natural focal point.
-With the soft driftwood colors of the wood, it’s also a nice complement to the name of the inn, featured prominently against the paneling.
+With the soft driftwood colors of the wood grain, it’s also a nice complement to the name of the inn, featured prominently against the paneling.

 3. Material Contrast

 Commercial spaces and restaurants often have a lot going on.
 So, the wall and flooring materials need to offer both a background and a cohesive design for the rest of the space.
 In this area, the distressed barnwood paneling is complemented by a brick wall.
 The difference between the materials adds some interest and gives more color and texture for the other components of the room to pull from as well.

 4. Bar Area Accent

 Wall paneling doesn’t have to be installed strictly on the walls.
 This bar makes a beautiful, rustic modern statement using distressed wood paneling around the perimeter facing.
 The color works beautifully with the stools, while the wood grain texture lends contrast creating a more interesting design for the area.

 The wall above the wainscoting in this bathroom makes an interesting contrast to the rest of the space.
 The crisp white against the weathered grey boards gives the bathroom design more character and depth without making the space appear busy.